CLEAR review: Fingerprint or eye scan your way to the front of the security line

 - Scanning your ID

 There’s no processing time after completing your enrollment, so you can use CLEAR right away.
-For example, my wife and I both completed the process when we were at the airport for a flight and were able to use CLEAR right away.
+For example, I completed the process when we were at the airport for a flight and were able to use CLEAR right away.

 Once you’re registered, you just have to scan your boarding pass and fingerprints at the CLEAR airport kiosk.
 Then, the concierge will walk you to the front of the TSA security line.

 It’s easy to sign-up.
 Just complete an online application (takes less than 2 minutes).
-Then visit a CLEAR kiosk at the airport to scan your fingerprints and ID.
+Then visit a CLEAR kiosk at the airport to scan your fingerprints, irises and ID.
 The in-person portion only takes a few minutes, so you can do it on a day you’re flying.

-CLEAR is definitely a time-saver.
-But it costs $179 per year, or ~$15 per month, to sign-up.
-For folks with TSA PreCheck, you might not need both.
-Unless you’re a frequent flyer at an airport that typically has a long TSA PreCheck line.
+CLEAR is a time-saver, but it costs $179 per year, or ~$15 per month, to sign-up.
+For folks with TSA PreCheck, you might not need both unless you’re a frequent flyer at an airport that typically has a long TSA PreCheck line.

-If you use CLEAR, I’d love to hear your experience!
+If you use CLEAR, we’d love to hear your experience!